Do you know who Chandler Bolt is?

 This topic deserves a whole guide on its own, but if you want to be successful with social media (and you’ll HAVE to, in the long run), your best bet for a one-stop shop is Gary Vaynerchuk.

-Gary is firing on all cylinders and platforms, has written 3 New York Times bestsellers (2 of which are solely focused on how to use social media for your business) and runs one of the biggest media agencies in town.
+Gary is firing on all cylinders and platforms, has written 3 New York Times bestsellers (2 of which are solely focused on how to use social media for your business) and runs one of the biggest media agencies around.

 He’s successful on Twitter, thanks to being witty and by engaging with lots of people individually and he has amassed 1.18 million followers on the platform.